rohit-jais/Employee-s-Managment-System/README.md

 ## Employee's Management System

-This Project Was Build Under Week 29 Evaluation
 ### This is React Based Application where Employee's of a particular orgnisation can be managed, assigned dept according to there abilities
 ### The Login and Signup is operated by api mocker
 ### Routing between the pages is working proper